marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```
 #======================================================================================#
 #                                                                                      #
-#                      Welcome to GrainSizeTools script v1.3.3                         #
+#                      Welcome to GrainSizeTools script v1.3.4                         #
 #                                                                                      #
 #  The following methods are available:                                                #
 #                                                                                      #
 #    extract_areas  # extract the areas of the grains from a text file                 #
 #    calc_diameters  # calculate the diameter via the equivalent circular diameter     #
-#    find_grain_size  #  estimate & visualize different apparent grain size measures   #
+#    find_grain_size  #  estimate and visualize different apparent grain size measures #
 #    derive3D  # estimate the actual (3D) grain size via steorology methods            #
 #                                                                                      #
 #  You can get information on the different methods by:                                #
 #                                                                                      #
 #  (1) Typing help(name of the method) in the console. e.g. >>> help(derive3D)         #
 #                                                                                      #
-#  (2) In the Spyder editor by writing the name of the method and clicking Ctrl + I    #
+#  (2) In Spyder IDE by writing the name of the method and clicking Ctrl + I           #
 #                                                                                      #
 #  (3) Visit the documentation at https://marcoalopez.github.io/GrainSizeTools/        #
 #                                                                                      #